aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Because of your melodic nature, the moonlight never misses an appointment.
+> 🥠 There is no mistake so great as that of being always right.

-Last update: Wed Feb  5 05:08:58 2025
+Last update: Thu Feb  6 05:08:58 2025

 ### Let's play! 🎮